sf-golden-bears-2017/react_counters_challenge/README.md

 is for.
 If you look at our `index.html` file in the `public` folder, you'll see a div in the middle that looks like this: `<div id="root"></div>`.
 When you call `ReactDOM.render`, you have to pass it an HTML element, and React will render a component inside that element on the page.

-What this line is saying in total is "grab our `App` element and render it inside an HTML element with an id of `root`".
+What this line is saying in total is "grab our `App` component and render it inside an HTML element with an id of `root`".

 ## Breaking down App.js